syedriko/kubernetes-mcp-server/README.md

 - **☸️ Helm**:
   - **Install** a Helm chart in the current or provided namespace.
   - **List** Helm releases in all namespaces or in a specific namespace.
+  - **Uninstall** a Helm release in the current or provided namespace.

 Unlike other Kubernetes MCP server implementations, this **IS NOT** just a wrapper around `kubectl` or `helm` command-line tools.